chrisly42/cajon-plugin/README.md

   from: assertThat(null == objActual).isFalse();
     to: assertThat(objActual).isNotNull();
   ```
-  and many, many more combinations (more than 150).
+  ...and many, many more combinations (more than 150).

 - AssertThatJava8Optional
   ```